The Story of the Bible - Jesus and The Cross!

 Revelation 5:1–10 (Amplified)

-I saw in the right hand of Him who was seated on the throne a scroll written on the inside and on the back, closed and sealed with seven seals...
+I saw in the right hand of Him who was seated on the throne a scroll written on the inside and on the back, sealed with seven seals.

 “Worthy and deserving are You to take the scroll and to break its seals; for You were slain (sacrificed), and with Your blood You purchased people for God from every tribe and language and people and nation.”

-It was because of Jesus’ Great, Victorious Sacrifice on the Cross that ONLY He had the authority and virtue to approach God on the Throne to receive the scroll and break the seals.
+It was because of Jesus’ great and victorious sacrifice on the Cross that only He had the authority and worthiness to approach God’s throne, receive the scroll, and break its seals.

-From the Book of Genesis to Revelation, The Cross of Christ has been the Theme!
-It is the centerpiece and very foundation of Salvation!
-It is where every Child of God should have their Faith, and the ONLY place we should have our Faith.
+From Genesis to Revelation, the Cross of Christ is the theme.
+It is the centerpiece and the very foundation of salvation.
+It is where every child of God must place their faith—and the only place our faith should rest.

-We’ve left the Cross behind, but we MUST have it!
-It’s no longer preached in the House of God, and we must return to our first love.
-It was at the Cross of Christ that we first learned of the greatest love of all – the love God has towards us in the giving of His only Son, Jesus Christ!
+We must return to the Cross.
+It is no longer preached as it should be in the house of God, and we must return to our first love.
+It was at the Cross of Christ that we first learned of the greatest love of all—the love God has for us in giving His only Son, Jesus Christ.

 Comments